Synkstar/srcds_exporter/README.md

 # srcds_exporter
-A exports that gets data from game servers using a2s_info queries.
+An exporter that gets data from game servers using a2s_info queries.
 My reason for making this is all of the other ones I could find used source rcon and I don't want to see the stats command being ran over and over.

 This is a flask app so it can be ran behind many things.
 I would recommend not exposing this to the internet and instead run it on a secure closed off network.
 Same with anything else monitoring related really.